maxvyaznikov/django-params/README.md

     ```
 4. Go to /admin by Home › Django_params › Params and add new param
 5. New param additional goes through 2 steps:
-    * specify name and type, click "Save and continue editing"
+    * specify name ('Copyright'), type ('Text') and click "Save and continue editing"
-    * set a value
+    * set up a value

+6. Now you can access to the new param from the code as:
+    ```
+    from django.conf import settings
+    from django_params import Param

+    <...>
+    copyright_text = Param.get(request, settings.PARAMS_COPYRIGHT)
+    # or:
+    copyright_text = Param.get_one(settings.PARAMS_COPYRIGHT)
+    <...>
+    ```

+Note: on the first call out through the `Param.get`, all params from DB will be
+cached into request.
+So, on second call `Param.get` will just find cached param.
+Or you can use Param.get_one to select from DB one param by single query.